Facet Joint Or Spinal Arthritis Injections

-Anyone with neck or back pain from their facet joints.
+Anyone with neck or back pain from their facet joints is a candidate.
 You can have facet joint pain with or without changes on your x-ray or other tests.
 There is no way to tell if the pain is coming from the facet joints without doing some type of injection.
-Usually, but not always, facet joint pain is made worse by standing and walking and affects the back or neck more than the arms or legs.
+Usually, but not always, facet joint pain is made worse by standing and walking, and it affects the back or neck more than the arms or legs.

-The patient lies face down on the procedure table. x-ray equipment (fluoroscopy) is always used.
-The site to be injected is numbed with local anesthetic (Novocaine) and a needle is directed to the target area.
-Contrast (x-ray dye) is injected to be sure the needle is in the proper position, and then the medication is slowly injected.
+The patient lies face down on the procedure table.
+X-ray equipment (fluoroscopy) is always used.
+The site to be injected is numbed with local anesthetic (Novocain) and a needle is directed to the target area.
+Contrast (x-ray dye) is injected to be sure the needle is in the proper position, and the medication is slowly injected.

 You may have an allergic reaction to any of the medications used.
-If you have a known allergy to any medication, especially x-ray contrast dye, or local anesthetics notify our staff before the procedure takes place.
-The most serious side effects from intravenous sedation is sudden death, brain damage from low blood pressure, or allergy from the medication.
+If you have a known allergy to any medication, especially x-ray contrast dye or local anesthetics, notify our staff before the procedure takes place.
+The most serious side effects from intravenous sedation are sudden death, brain damage from low blood pressure, or allergy from the medication.
 These are extremely rare and have never happened in my practice.
 A nurse will be monitoring your blood pressure, blood oxygen level, and heart rate.
 If necessary, oxygen will be administered through a tube inserted in your nose.

 More serious, but extremely rare, risks include nerve injury, paralysis, weakness or death.
 These complications have never occurred in our practice.

 How Long Does it Take for the Procedure to Work?

 You should feel some relief the same day as the procedure since there is local anesthetic (Novocain) in the medication injected.
 It is important for you to record how much relief you get the same day as the procedure.